sikand34/Leetcode_POD/README.md

-This repository contains the everyday Problem of the day of Leetcode Platform.
+This repository contains the solution of everyday Problem of the day of Leetcode Platform.